marczaku/105-unity-basics/slides/013-scriptable-objects.md

 <img width="393" alt="image" src="https://user-images.githubusercontent.com/7360266/139950845-118319ea-4097-4e63-b36e-5e0f80d23815.png">

-- A Scriptable Object does not need a GameObject to be attached to
+- A Scriptable Object does not need a `GameObject` to be attached to
-- And it cannot be attached to a GameObject, even if you wanted to
+- And it cannot be attached to a `GameObject`, even if you wanted to
 - It has therefore less overhead.
 - That‘s it!